FedAdapter: Efficient Federated Learning for Modern NLP: Design

 First, adapters allow modifying a model's hidden state at a low cost.
 By keeping the whole original model as it is, adapters can maximally preserve the knowledge learned from the pre-training dataset.
 The pluggable adapters are only used to encode task-specific representations in intermediate layers of the shared model.
-With a bottleneck architecture, an adapter contains much fewer parameters than a whole transformer block, presuming that adapters can be inserted into ``deeper'' transformer blocks.
 While in fine-tuning scenario, the downstream tasks mostly share low-level feature representation with the pre-training task, it's still beneficial to adjust the low and middle-level feature extractor.
 Second, we observe that using adapters stabilizes the convergence process, while fine-tuning on the full model easily goes to overfitting.
-Though the overfitting can be remedied by carefully tuning the hyper-parameters such as learning rate and batch size, it also requires non-trivial efforts for each separated fine-tuning task.
+Though the overfitting can be remedied by carefully tuning the hyper-parameters, it also requires non-trivial efforts for each separated fine-tuning task.

 \textbf{Network cost analysis} The trainable parameter number per adapter is $2mn + n + m$.
-Clients only send those parameters and last-layer classifier parameters after on-device training to the cloud aggregator.
+Clients only send those parameters and last-layer classifier parameters after on-device training to the aggregator.
 Therefore the network transmission per round is reduced to $D \times (2mn + n + m) + n \times \#labels$, where $D$ is the total number of transformer blocks of the NLP model.
 As shown in Table~\ref{tab:design-adapter-analysis}, compared to fine-tuning the whole BERT model, the network saving could be more than 99\%.

 \textbf{Compute cost analysis} The computation FLOPs of each adapter in forward pass is $2 \times m \times n \times seqlen$ (normalized to single data sample), where $seqlen$ is the sequence length (default 256 in BERT).
 This incurred overhead is trivial compared to the original model complexity, e.g., less than 1\% on BERT.
-On the other hand, since all other parameters are fixed during training, the computation during backward propagation is reduced by skipping calculating most of the weights' gradients.
-As shown in Table~\ref{tab:design-adapter-analysis}, using adapter brings around 40\% training time reduction.
+On the other hand, since all other parameters are fixed during training, calculating the gradients of those fixed weights can be avoided in backward propagation.
+Table~\ref{tab:design-adapter-analysis} shows adapter brings around 40\% training time reduction.